Table of Contents

 - (c) Archaeological excavations

-- (d) Historical accounts by Greek travelers
+- (d) Historical accounts by Greek travellers

 Answer: (c) Archaeological excavations